espressif/esp-hosted/docs/common/c_demo.md

 ### Some points to note
 - Connect to AP in station mode
-  - After `sta_connect`, User needs to run DHCP client to obtain IP address from an external AP.
+  - After `sta_connect`, User needs to run the DHCP client to obtain an IP address from an external AP.
 Then network data path will be open for higher applications to use `ethsta0` interface for data communication.
 For an example as below.

   ```sh
   $ sudo dhclient ethsta0 -r